JuvGut/Heart-Seg-Lmk-Det/README.md

 **09.08.2024, 17:00 :** Segmentation model at training (epoch ~610).
 Landmark detection model training on full dataset (Training set), epoch 103 (1. checkpoint saved).
 Acquiring knowledge of Docker and how to use docker to use the model for specto.

+**14.08.2024, 17:00 :** Segmentation model at training (epoch 903/1000).
+Landmark detection model training on full dataset (Training set), epoch 250 (2. checkpoint saved).
+Acquiring knowledge of Docker and how to use docker to use the model for specto.
+It is very probable that the training is rather slow, because the training data is saved on the storage server and this drive is mounted to the GPU-Server. **It is definitely the reason...**

 # README:
 ### Description
-This project aims to segment the heart into five segments and also to detect landmarks in CT scans of hearts, anonymized and provided by the [University Hospital of Basel](https://www.unispital-basel.ch/).
+This project aims to segment the heart into five segments (4 + Background) and detect landmarks in CT scans of hearts, using anonymized data provided by the [University Hospital of Basel](https://www.unispital-basel.ch/).
+The project utilizes [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) for segmentation and a custom 3D landmark detection pipeline based on the [Medical-Detection3d-Toolkit](https://github.com/qinliuliuqin/Medical-Detection3d-Toolkit/tree/master).

-The segments are:
+## Segments
 - LVOT
 - RCC
 - LCC
 - NCC
-- BG
+- BG (Background)

-The landmarks are:
+## Landmarks
 - Commissure LCC-RCC
 - Commissure LCC-NCC
 - Commissure NCC-RCC